hellhub-collective/sdk/README.md

 // get a list of all planets
 const response = await HellHub.planets();

-// get a list of planets with a filter const response = await HellHub.planets({
+// get a list of planets with a filter and limit const response = await HellHub.planets({
   limit: 15,
-  filters: {
-    name: { $contains: "a", mode: "insensitive" },
+  filters: { name: { $contains: "Earth" } },
-  },
 });
 ```